thehimel/mac/iterm2/README.md

           * Set `Configure Action` with `Action`: `New Window with Profile`, and `Profile`: `<selection-your-profile>`.
       * `Auto-Rainbow`: `Automatic`
       * `Advanced / Background Color`
-        * Set the color as `HSB with Brightness Slider / 2b2b2b` that is same as the background color of the terminal.
+        * Set the color as the background color of the terminal fetched from `Colors / Basic Colors / Background`.
         * If scroll bar exists:
           * With the `Pen (✎)` icon, choose the color of the background of the scroll bar in the terminal.
           * For dark mode the color is `HSB with Brightness Slider / 373737`.